Trump To Take Aim At Utah's National Monuments, Reversing Predecessors' Legacies

 "President Trump's decision to reduce these monuments allows us to still protect those areas that need protection, while at the same time keeping the area open and accessible to locals who depend on this land for their daily lives," said Matt Anderson of the Utah-based Sutherland Institute.

 Anderson says large, public land national monuments hurt rural counties.
-These areas already have large amounts of federal public land, he says, where cattle grazing, mining and other types of private enterprise is heavily regulated.
+These areas already have large amounts of federal public land, he says, where cattle grazing, mining and other types of private enterprise are heavily regulated.

-Rural Utah is still fuming from President Clinton's designation of the Grand Staircase in 1996, which grandfathered in existing cattle grazing leases and other uses, but also nixed a proposed coal mine.
+Rural Utah is still fuming from President Bill Clinton's designation of the Grand Staircase in 1996, which grandfathered in existing cattle grazing leases and other uses, but also nixed a proposed coal mine.
 Clinton signed the proclamation at the Grand Canyon, in Arizona, and Utah officials at the time said they were blindsided.

 "When you designate a large national monument, you restrict access to the land and you block traditional uses of the land," Anderson said.